Y-Kilic/WorldSeed/README.md

 # WorldSeed
-To help grow new .NET web applications!
-Hehe.
+To help develop new .NET applications.

 # Main goal:
 1# To create a secure, fast, loosely coupled template that can be used as base for any web project.